Private funds to support antarctic research

 She remembers, with intricate detail, a young snow petrel chick, fields of fanworms under sea ice, wild storms above and the summer sun never setting, the sky filled with pinks, purples and apricots.

 “It is screen-saved on my mind,” she says.

-The charitable organisation is banking on private sector donations to bolster Australian research interests in the Antarctic.
+The Antarctic Science Foundation is banking on private sector donations to bolster Australian research interests in the Antarctic.

 It follows in the footsteps of the Great Barrier Reef Foundation, which in April was the recipient of a partnership with the Federal Government worth more than $440 million.